Andhra Pradesh Legislature: History

 Andhra Pradesh, the first linguistic state and once the fifth largest state in the Indian union, was formed on 1 November 1956 with the unification of Andhra State and the Telugu speaking areas of the erstwhile Hyderabad State.
 Consequent to the formation of the State of Andhra Pradesh the 140 Members of the Andhra State Legislative Assembly and 105 Members representing the Telugu speaking areas of Hyderabad State were merged resulting in the formation of the Andhra Pradesh Legislative Assembly.

-In 1956, the Andhra Pradesh Legislature was Unicameral with only a Legislative Assembly consisting 245 Members.
+In 1956, the Andhra Pradesh Legislature was Unicameral with only a Legislative Assembly consisting of 245 Members.
 The first meeting of the Andhra Pradesh Legislative Assembly was held on 3 December 1956.
 Ayyadevara Kaleswara Rao and Konda Lakshman Bapuji were elected as the first Speaker and the first Deputy Speaker respectively of the Andhra Pradesh Legislative Assembly.

 In 1958, with the constitution of the Legislative Council the unicameral Andhra Pradesh Legislature has become bicameral.
 Due to delimitation of constituencies several ups and downs have taken place in the number of elected Members of Legislative Assembly in Andhra Pradesh.
 In 1956 it was 245, in 1962 it was 300, in 1967 and 1972 it was 287 and from 1978 onwards it is 294.
 In 2014, the state was bifurcated into Andhra Pradesh and Telangana.
 The present strength of the Andhra Pradesh Legislative Assembly is 175.

 B. V. Subba Reddy was the only Presiding Officer who has been elected twice as Speaker in 1962 and 1967 unanimously in the Third and Fourth Andhra Pradesh Legislative Assembly.
 The most significant feature of the Fourth Legislative Assembly is that it has the highest number of Independents in the House.
 Out of the 294 elected Members of the Legislative Assembly 68 Members were Independents.
 P. Ranga Reddy, who has been elected as Speaker in 1972 by the Fifth Andhra Pradesh Legislative Assembly also served as the Chairman of the Andhra Pradesh Legislative Council from 1968 to 1972.
 He was the only person who has served as the Presiding Officer for both the Houses of Andhra Pradesh Legislature.
 He was also appointed as Pro-tem Speaker for the Eighth Andhra Pradesh Legislative Assembly in 1985.

 In the history of the Andhra Pradesh Legislature the Seventh Legislative Assembly was the shortest Assembly in terms of its tenure.
 Another important feature of the Seventh Assembly was when the first Confidence Motion was moved and carried in the House on 20 September 1984.
 The Eleventh Legislative Assembly which was constituted on 10 October 1999 elected K. Prathibha Bharathi as Speaker, the first women Presiding Officer of the Andhra Pradesh Legislature.

 A. P. J. Abdul Kalam, the President of India addressed the Twelfth Legislative Assembly on 14 July 2004.
 It was the second time in the history of the Andhra Pradesh Legislature that the First Citizen of India has addressed the Legislative Assembly.
 Previously, Dr. Neelam Sanjeeva Reddy addressed the Members of the Legislature on 28 June 1978.